Jeremy-Sheeshka/jeremysheeshka/src/content/posts/en/2025-05-29-comparative-analysis-of-research.md

-{% image "./src/assets/images/blog/tools.jpg", "Tools for building a cedar fence" %}
+{% image "./src/assets/images/blog/tomatoapple.jpg", "a tomato and an apple" %}

 {% asideReadmore %}## References